 In early 1917 the miners were based at Bray-sur-Somme again working on the roads and laying narrow guage railways which were used to bring in new and heavier guns and more ammunition.

-Meanwhile the Germans had made a strategic retreat behind the fortified Hindenburg Line destroying villages and roads and leaving booby troops in a desolate landscape which any attacking allied troops would have to cross.
+Meanwhile the Germans had made a strategic retreat behind the fortified Hindenburg Line destroying villages and roads and leaving booby traps in a desolate landscape which any attacking allied troops would have to cross.

 Robert and his battalion next saw action in the front line on 3 May 1917 when they took part in an attack in the Third Battle of the Scarpe near the town of Arras.
 Again they were building trenches and supporting the infantry but the attack was called off after heavy losses were incurred and the miners returned to their railway work.